top of page

 • Kotahitanga translates to unity, togetherness, solidarity, and collective action

-• Ture Wairua: Being able to exercise spirituality and faith.
+• Ture Waiura: being able to exercise spirituality and faith.

 Our supporters